What is synthetic data?

 - Public views on synthetic data

-A workshop hosted by ADR UK will bring together representatives from government departments with academic researchers, analysts, data processors and members of the public to consider the next steps from these projects.
+A workshop hosted by ADR UK in May 2025 brought together representatives from government departments, academic researchers, analysts, data processors, and members of the public to consider next steps following recent projects.

 Collaborating across the data community

-Upcoming events include presenting a panel session at the International Association for Social Science Information Service & Technology (IASSIST) conference in June 2025: “Synthetic data’s role in shaping research and governance”.
+ADR UK took part in a panel session at the International Association for Social Science Information Services and Technology (IASSIST) conference in June 2025: "Synthetic data's role in shaping research and governance".
+The presentation slide deck - including findings on synthetic data terminology and outcomes from this workstream - is available on Zenodo.